When we initially set out to price Chargebee, we picked the number of invoices as our value metric. And boy were we wrong.

-And this can be achieved by employing one or more pricing axes, the most common of which are feature bundles, number of users, and depth of usage.
+And this can be achieved by basing your pricing on one or more value metrics, the most common of which are feature bundles, number of users, and depth of usage.

-However, not all axes would be equally effective.
+However, not all metrics would be equally effective.
 And this is where context comes into play.

-Patrick Campbell, the CEO and co-founder of Price Intelligently, referred to these as “value metrics.”
-Even though it’s inherently necessary to build your pricing on a value metric, Patrick argued that picking the right value metric is crucial for a revenue model’s success.
+Even though it’s inherently necessary to build your pricing on a value metric, Patrick Campbell, the CEO and co-founder of Price Intelligently, argued that picking the right value metric is crucial for a revenue model’s success.

 Imagine two SaaS companies that each have 100 customers.
 The first charges on a per seat per month schema, but there’s little need for more than one seat for each customer.
 The other sells the exact same product but charges along a metric of particular usage in the app with a bare minimum per month charge.
 The former has an artificial ceiling on the MRR potentially gained from their customers.
 The latter’s MRR will grow as their customers grow and/or use the product more.
 I’d much rather be in company number 2.